 If you’re testing out a new product, crowdfunding is a great platform to get feedback from your audience.
 If, despite heavy marketing efforts, you don’t draw in potential backers, you might want to reconsider the product you want to launch.
 You save time and money knowing this before it goes to market.

 And finally, crowdfunding options like Kickstarter or Indiegogo are popular because they don’t have the stringent requirements that come with SBA loans, traditional small business loans, lines of credit, and even business credit cards.
 You don’t need high business or personal credit scores (they’re not even involved in the application process).
 You don’t need collateral, the way you might with a loan.
 And you don’t need to have been in business a certain number of years to qualify.

 24/7 business and personal credit alerts

 Nav is the ONLY source for both personal and business credit scores.
 Get alerts, advice and monitoring today.Sign up for free

-Best Candidates for Reward Crowdfunding:
+Best Candidates for Reward Crowdfunding

 - Businesses with a compelling B2C product

-- Businesses with a great business pitch
+- Companies with a great business pitch

 - Businesses looking to validate their business idea